-Other families requiring services or housing assistance to prevent homelessness The primary unmet housing needs for families include:
+The primary unmet housing needs for other population include:

-- Production and availability of housing units with an adequate number of bedrooms and - Cost of larger units when enough bedrooms are present.
+- Production and availability of housing units with an adequate number of bedrooms. - Cost of larger units when enough bedrooms are present.

 While the 2020 Point-in-Time results listed zero families as being unsheltered at the time of the count, consulted service providers who serve families reported that they do indeed regularly service families.
 During a meeting with Homeward, it was expressed that with the right funding to develop housing large and safe enough, homelessness among families could effectively be ended for the City.